-Same facts as Part 1, except \$ 5,000 is frittered away, then \$ 10,000 in GM stock is purchased, then the remaining \$ 5,000 is frittered away.
-Is the GM stock half community and half separate?
+Same facts as Part 1, except \$5,000 is frittered away, then \$10,000 in IBM stock is purchased, then the remaining \$5,000 is frittered away.
+Is the IBM stock half community and half W's separate?
 Perhaps we should have an equitable principle that the presumption applied is one that will favor the party to whom equity should be done.
-That may be "separate out first" sometimes, "community out first" sometimes, and sometimes a presumption in favor of whatever gives greatest advantage to the party deserving
+That may be "separate out first" sometimes, "community out first" sometimes, and sometimes a presumption in favor of whatever gives greatest recovery to the innocent spouse.

-7. "Borrowing" Between Separate and Community Funds.
+- 7. "Borrowing" Between Separate and Community Funds.
 In Newland v.
 Newland, 529 S.W.2d 105 (Tex.
 Civ.
 App.--Fort Worth 1975, no writ), the husband maintained distinct bank accounts, the "general account" being for community deposits and expenditures, and the "separate account" being for business transactions relating to his separate estate.
 On occasion the balance of one account would run low, and Mr. Newland would "borrow" from the other account, for "short terms."
 The husband treated such transactions as loans, and repaid the borrowed funds "so that the two accounts were restored to the condition which would have obtained had there not been necessity for any transfer."
 Id. at 109.
 There was documentary proof of this type of activity for most of the 20-year plus period involved.
 The trial court, and the appellate court, found that the husband's methods avoided commingling of the funds, since "there was always ability to compute correct balances for purposes of resegregation."
-Id. at 109.

-8. Clearing-house method; Deposit Followed by Withdrawal in Close Proximity.
-In Higgins v.
-Higgins, 458 S.W.2d 498 (Tex.
+Id. at 109. - 8.
+Intent.
+While the mechanical application of a rule, such as the "community out first" rule, has led to successful tracing, so too has evidence that it was intended that separate funds would be taken from a commingled account.
+For example, in In re Marriage of Tandy, 532 S.W.2d 714, 717 (Tex.
 Civ.
-App.--Eastland 1970, no writ), the jury found that, where the husband deposited \$71,200.00 of separate funds in a joint bank account and shortly thereafter drew out \$70,000.00 to purchase a ranch, the ranch was the husband's separate property.
-That finding was affirmed by the appellate court.
+App.--Amarillo 1976, no writ), the evidence showed that the husband mixed community proceeds from grain sales in an account with \$ 25,000 in proceeds from the sale of land which was half-owned by the husband as separate property.
+After the \$ 25,000 was received, the husband paid \$ 6,250 to each of his sons for their ownership interests in the land, and then paid \$ 12,500 on the husband's separate property debt.
+The appellate court, without using a mechanical rule regarding withdrawals, held that this evidence traced the separate property.
+The court upheld a finding, however, that another account had been hopelessly commingled.
+Id. at 718-19. - 9.
+The Exhaustion of Community Approach.
+Texas courts have recognized tracing commingled funds using the presumption that family expenses were paid with community money, known also as the "family expense method" in California and elsewhere.
+This tracing approach is described in an article in the Journal of the American Academy of Matrimonial Lawyers: